paidy/interview/forex-mtl/README.md

 so they don't have to care about the specifics of third-party providers.

 ## API
-The Forex service provides a single endpoint:
+The Forex service only provides a single endpoint:

 **GET** `<host>:<port>/rates?from=<currency_id>&to=<currency_id>`